Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Simulations

 The appearance of the LR-SRP, SLRI-SRP, and SSPI-SRP maps can be interpreted as follows.
 Due to the nature of low-rank approximations, which approximate matrices by a truncated sum of outer products, LR-SRP and SLRI-SRP introduce additional dependencies between the SRP values across different candidate locations.
 More precisely, we note that the SRP vectors $\mathbf{z}_\mathrm{lr}$ and $\mathbf{z}_\mathrm{slri}$ are forced to lie in the (real part of the) subspace spanned by the columns of $\mathbf{H}_{\mathrm{tall}} \in \mathbb{C}^{J\times R_H}$ and $\boldsymbol{\Lambda}_{\mathrm{tall}} \in \mathbb{R}^{J\times R_{\Lambda}}$, respectively, cf. (\ref{eq: z_lr}) and (\ref{eq:z_circlr_computed}).
-However, restricting the subspace wherein the SRP vector resides conflicts with the ideal of a spatial map wherein the power in each candidate location would be influenced by a source in its close vicinity, that is where each source location is represented by a standard basis vector in a $J$-dimensional vector space.
-We can therefore argue that the low-rank approximations in LR-SRP and SLRI-SRP might be useful to the extent that the TDOA-based nature of power computation itself forces dependencies across candidate locations for a given geometry, but are likely to have a deteriorating effect beyond.
+However, restricting the subspace wherein the SRP vector resides conflicts with the ideal of a spatial map wherein the power in each candidate location would be influenced by a source in its close vicinity only, that is where each source location is represented by a standard basis vector in a $J$-dimensional vector space.
+We can therefore argue that the low-rank approximations in LR-SRP and SLRI-SRP {are potentially} useful to the extent that the TDOA-based nature of power computation itself forces dependencies across candidate locations for a given geometry, but are likely to have a deteriorating effect beyond.
+As will be shown in the experiment in Sec. \ref{sec:locAccThreshAperture} and Sec. \ref{sec:realresults}, low-rank approximations tend to become more efficient with decreasing array apertures and and an increasing number of microphones, respectively.
 SSPI-SRP on the other hand does not restrict the subspace wherein the SRP vector resides.
-Moreover, due to the decaying nature of sinc-functions, we can expect many elements of the interpolation matrix $\boldsymbol{\Lambda}$ in (\ref{eq:Lambda_p})--(\ref{eq:Lambda}) to be negligible, which lends it to sparse approximation.
+Moreover, due to the decaying nature of sinc-functions, we can expect many elements of the interpolation matrix $\boldsymbol{\Lambda}$ in (\ref{eq:Lambda_p})--(\ref{eq:Lambda}) to be negligible if the TDOA interval is sufficiently large with respect to the sampling period $T$, which lends it to sparse approximation.